 National Curriculum Levels were removed and not replaced

 The new National Curriculum programmes of study set out what pupils should be taught by the end of each key stage and schools were required to design their own curriculum around this.

 Schools needed to decide on a new method of assessing pupils and how they would track pupils’ progress using the performance descriptors linked to the new curriculum.

 (Note: Statutory National Curriculum tests at key stages 1 and 2 continued.
 The first tests based on the new National Curriculum took place in summer 2016)

 Our assessment provides valuable information to help children, teachers, parents and school leaders to acknowledge, analyse and review achievements and progress in learning against age related expected standards.
 Assessments are then used to inform planning to support our children to maximise their potential.

-From September 2015 we are changing over from assessment using levels to a system whereby children will be assessed against governmentally determined age-related expectations.
+From September 2015 we changed over from assessment using levels to a system whereby children are assessed against governmentally determined age-related expectations.
 At Market Drayton Junior School this will be translated into the following:

 Commencing: Pupil is showing evidence of meeting some of the expectations within the stage